Depression

 2. Do not bottle it up.

-3. View your situation is a road that you are on: a journey full of obstacles and challenges.
+3. View your situation as a journey full of obstacles and challenges.
 View problems as challenges.

 4. Try not to keep comparing life with how it was before the injury.
 Instead compare life with how it was immediately after.